HannahMwende/Driver-drowsiness-detection-system/README.md

 ![Screenshot (378)](https://user-images.githubusercontent.com/104419035/190604614-5ebb1578-619f-4dec-a58e-0a2d1c6b32d4.png)

+## Conclusions
+The final model achieved an auc_score of 0.99 which surpassed the earlier set target of 0.97 meaning that the model is able to separate open and closed eyes 99 out of a hundred.

+## Future scope
+In future works,the system can be improved incrementally by using other parameters like blink rate, yawning, state of the car to detect drowsiness.

 ## More Information
 For detailed information kindly refer to our Notebook and presentation slides found in the [Github repository](https://github.com/HannahMwende/Driver-Drowniness-dectection-system).